DHTMLX/docs-diagram/docs/api/editor/beforelinetitlemove_event.md

 ### Returns

-Return `false` to prevent the text element of a line from being moved; otherwise, `true`.
+Return `false` to prevent the text element of a line from being moved; otherwise, `true`

 ### Example